 Both the 2009 and 2013 Fruita Community Surveys identified the quality of City streets and sidewalks as the areas that should receive the most emphasis.
 This program has been established to meet this focus by improving sidewalks and meeting necessary ADA standards for disabled pedestrians.
-In 2015, there was increased activity with private property owners participating in this program and approximately \$10,000 went towards ADA improvements to ramps and sidewalks.
+In 2016, the sidewalk program continued to see substantial participation from private property owners.
+Approximately \$12,000 went towards ADA improvements to ramps and sidewalks at the west side of the Cummunity Center on Coulson St.